AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/consent/overview.md

 ### Making consent-change commands

-Once you have created the edge configuration described in the previous section, you can start using SDK commands to send consent data to [!DNL Platform].
+Once you have created the edge configuration described in the previous section, you can start using SDK commands to send consent data to Platform.
 These commands should be used as part of a CMP hook that listens for consent-change events.

 >[!NOTE]
 >
->For an introduction to the common syntax for all [!DNL Platform] SDK commands, see the document on [executing commands](../../../edge/fundamentals/executing-commands.md).
+>For an introduction to the common syntax for all Platform SDK commands, see the document on [executing commands](../../../edge/fundamentals/executing-commands.md).

 When your CMP hook detects a consent-change event, you can use the `setConsent` command to update that customer's consent data.